Generalized Brieskorn Modules I: Convergent (a,b)-modules: Monodromy and the semi-simple filtration

 \subsection{A direct construction in the formal case}

 We give now a direct approach to the monodromy of a formal simple pole geometric (a,b)-module which does not use the Embedding Theorem.
 The convergent case seems more difficult to obtain in this way because the convergence of the series defining $\exp(2i\pi b^{-1}a)$ for a simple pole {\it convergent} (a,b)-module is not obvious.
+Recall that we denote $\A := \hat{B}[a]$.

-\begin{lemma} Let $E$ be a simple pole $\alpha$-primitive formal (a,b)-module which is geometric, where $\alpha$ is in $\mathbb{Q} \cap]0,1]$.
+\begin{lemma} Let $E$ be a simple pole $[\alpha]$-primitive formal (a,b)-module which is geometric, where $\alpha$ is in $\mathbb{Q} \cap]0,1]$.
 Define $N := \exp(-2i\pi(\alpha -b^{-1}a)) -1$.
 Then for each $x \in E$ the series

 converges in $E$ and $\mathcal{N} : E \to E$ is a $\A$-linear endomorphism of $E$ which satisfies $\mathcal{N}^k = 0$ where $k$ is the rank of $E$. \end{lemma}

 \parag{proof} Since $\exp(-2i\pi(\alpha -b^{-1}a))$ is a unipotent automorphism of $E/bE$, $N$ is nilpotent on $E/bE$ and then $N^k(E) \subset bE$ where $k$ is the rank of $E$.
 So the series converges for the $b$-adic filtration and $\mathcal{N}(x)$ is well defined for any $x \in E$.
 The commutation relations $[b^{-1}a, a] = a$ and $ [b^{-1}a, b] = b$ in the $\mathbb{C}$-linear algebra endomorphisms of $E$ implies the $\A$-linearity of $N$ and then, of $\mathcal{N}$.\\ Then, since $\mathcal{N}$ is nilpotent on $E/bE$ the $b$-linearity implies that $\mathcal{N}^k = 0$ on $E$.
 Moreover if $f : E \to F$ is a $\A$-linear map between two geometric simple poles formal (a,b)-modules which are $\alpha$-primitive, the fact that